Ex-BBC chief steps down from high-profile job over Diana probe | Malay Mail

 Retired senior judge John Dyson said Bashir commissioned faked bank statements that falsely suggested some of Diana’s closest aides were being paid by the security services to keep tabs on her.

-Bashir then showed them to Diana’s brother Charles Spencer, in a succesful bid to convince him to arrange a meeting between himself and Diana and earn her trust.
+Bashir then showed them to Diana’s brother Charles Spencer, in a successful bid to convince him to arrange a meeting between himself and Diana and earn her trust.

 In it, she famously said “there were three people” in her marriage — her, Charles and his long-time mistress and now wife, Camilla Parker-Bowles — and also admitted adultery.